 The summer market runs on Saturdays from May until the end of October.
 Regular hours of operation are between 9:00 am and 2:00 pm.
 In 2023 the market runs from May 20th until October 28th, plus for two extra days on May 13th and 14th as part of a Burnaby Blooms event at Deer Lake Park.

 About the Burnaby Farmers Market

-The market is large enough that you can find a great selection of quality goods to choose from, but it’s not so big that you have to fight through the crowds and live in fear of getting separated from your children.
+A couple of the really nice things about the Burnaby Artisan Farmers Market are its size and location.
+The market is large enough that you can find a great selection of quality goods to choose from.
+It’s not too big though that you have to fight through the crowds and live in fear of getting separated from your children.

 Attractions in the Area

 Deer Lake Park is one of the Lower Mainland’s best city parks.
 It boasts walking trails around the lake, a sandy beach, beautiful gardens, historic Hart House and the Shadbolt Centre for the Performing Arts.

 Burnaby Village is a great free outdoor museum that’s open seasonally with a selection of heritage buildings and a restored 1912 carousel.